-Tensormeter can be used for materials research, thin film characterization as well as wafer and device testing.
+The RTM2 can be used for materials research, thin film characterization as well as sensor, wafer and device testing.
+The unique ability for AC tests in quickly-multiplexed settings enables tighter component binning during live production.

 Reconfigurable device architecture based on an integrated switching matrix

-Conventional AC and DC 4-wire measurements with fixed connections (Kelvin/ Hall geometry)
+Conventional AC and DC 4-wire measurements with fixed connections (Kelvin or Hall geometry)

-AC and DC measurements with alternating connections (van-der-Pauw geometry) with one device
+AC and DC measurements with alternating connections (Tensor measurements, van-der-Pauw or ratiometric measurements)

-Simultaneous measurement of exactly separated absolute values for longitudinal and transverse resistances without lithographic patterning
+Simultaneous measurement of exactly separated absolute values for longitudinal and transverse resistances of thin films without lithographic patterning

-Software presets for common measurement modes, but any user-specific switching sequences can be specified
+Software presets for common measurement modes, specification of any user-specific switching sequences

-TCP-based communication, easy integration in any environment (e.g. Labview, C, Python)
+TCP-based communication and easy integration in any environment (e.g. Labview, C, Python)

 Offers presets for van-der-Pauw and Resistance Tensor measurements and allows for full user configurability